 \subsubsection{External}

-External mechanisms are a special case as they are not necessarily technical mechanisms but rather represent the interactions between users of transparency and the actions that they can take on the basis of transparency.
-The threat in this case is misinformation and disinformation, which relates to the interpretability requirement of transparency, and the threat actor in this case can be any user of transparency giving (mistakenly or intentionally) inaccurate information.
+External mechanisms (not necessarily technical mechanisms) represent the interactions between users of transparency and the actions that they can take based on it.
+The threat in this case is misinformation and disinformation and the threat actor can be any user of transparency giving (mistakenly or intentionally) inaccurate information.

-This can be seen as an attack on the integrity of the information made available through transparency, which can be mitigated by making information verifiable i.e., ensuring that the same information (barring individual evidence) is available to everyone.
-In the specific case of individual evidence, it should be ensured that an individual cannot lie about their individual evidence, but also that they can use that show that any individual evidence they disclose is correct.
+This can be seen as an attack on the integrity of the information made available through transparency, which can be mitigated by making information verifiable i.e., ensuring that the same information (barring individual evidence) is available to all.
+In the specific case of individual evidence, it should be ensured that an individual cannot lie about their individual evidence, but also that they can use that to show that any individual evidence they disclose is correct.